2009 Yale Bulldogs football team

 The 2009 Yale Bulldogs football team represented Yale University in the 2009 NCAA Division I FCS football season.
 The Bulldogs were led by first-year head coach Tom Williams, played their home games at the Yale Bowl and finished tied for sixth place in the Ivy League with a 2–5 record, 4–6 overall.
-Yale averaged 21,245 fans per game.
+Yale averaged 21,245 fans in attendance per home game.